Format Numeric Columns to Fixed-Decimal Character Strings

 cols

-An optional numeric or character vector specifying the columns to format.
+A character or integer vector specifying columns to format.
 If NULL (default), all numeric columns are formatted.

 digits

-A non-negative integer specifying the number of decimal places to use.
+A non-negative integer specifying decimal places.
 Defaults to 2.

 percentage

-A logical value indicating whether to format the numbers as percentages.
-If TRUE, the numbers are multiplied by 100 and a percent sign (%) is appended.
+Logical.
+If TRUE, values are multiplied by 100 and a "%" sign is appended.
 Defaults to FALSE.

 Value